SpellcraftAI/openai-streams/README.md

 ```

-In `token` mode, you will just receive the response chunks, which look like this
+In `tokens` mode, you will just receive the response chunks, which look like this
 (separated with newlines for illustration):

 ```